 - Down insulation is best in most cases because it’s made of birth feathers and it keeps warmth better, compresses better and lasts longer.
 The only downside of this type of insulation is that it doesn’t perform well in wet conditions.
 The quality of a down sleeping bag is measured by the fill-power rating that defines how stuffed is the sleeping bag with feathers.

-- Synthetic insulation takes more space, weights more and keeps warmth worse than down insulation.
+- Synthetic insulation takes more space, weighs more and keeps warmth worse than down insulation.
 On the other hand, it costs less, dries faster and is a much better choice if you’re planning to sleep in moist conditions.
 And they are non-allergic!

-In case you want to use the natural material but don’t want to get wet, you can search for a backpack with DWR finish face fabrics that repels water and keeps it from getting inside the bag.
+In case you want to use the natural material but don’t want to get wet, you can search for a backpack with DWR finish face fabrics that repel water and keeps it from getting inside the bag.

 Important Things A Backpacker Needs To Consider When Choosing A Sleeping Bag